AntonTrainer/aws/README.md

 why not setup vpc???
 what do we have to lose?
-this was just like lambda
+this was just like lambda Mright

 ```
 /aws